Skip to main content

 Gastrointestinal side effects of Trulicity

 It’s no surprise that Trulicity can cause nausea since one of the ways that it works is by slowing down the emptying of the stomach.
 When the stomach empties slowly, as it does in a condition called gastroparesis, the main symptoms are nausea, vomiting, bloating, and feeling full early.
 Frequent foul-smelling burping can also be a sign of this.
-Since gastroparesis is common in diabetics, you can imagine that when you add Trulicity on top of already delayed stomach emptying, the symptoms can be quite severe.
+Since gastroparesis is common in diabetics, side effects of Trulicity can be quite severe in some people.
+Trulicity is not recommended for use in people with severe stomach problems.

 RELATED: Can hypoglycemia (low blood sugar) occur without diabetes?